P1 Competitive economy

 €1 160 133

-The Talsinki Metropolitan Incubation project aims to facilitate the creation of 30 new joint Central Baltic knowledge intensive companies and co-operation between them in the Tallinn-Helsinki area through a network of partners who develop and implement an integrated incubation service.
+ENDED.
+The Talsinki Metropolitan Incubation project aims to facilitate the creation of 30 new joint Central Baltic knowledge-intensive companies and co-operation between them in the Tallinn-Helsinki area through a network of partners who develop and implement an integrated incubation service.
 The co-operation addresses four business verticals: ICT, healthtech, cleantech and creative industries.

 SA Tallinna Teaduspark Tehnopol

 Amount of ERDF funding: 382.551 EUR ERDF

 Aalto Start-Up Center

 Spinno Enterprise Center

 Amount of ERDF funding: 222.704 EUR ERDF

 MTÜ Eesti Äriinglite Assotsiatsioon